-- Visibility: despite the importance of IP assets and the often significant monies invested in IP by large and small businesses, internally generated IP is seldom represented on business balance sheets.
-It is, therefore, incumbent on the C Suite and business owners to understand and explain their IP and intangibles in language a lender will understand.
+- Visibility: despite the importance of IP assets and the often significant monies invested in intellectual property by large and small businesses, internally generated IP is seldom represented on business balance sheets.
+It is, therefore, incumbent on the C Suite and business owners to understand and explain their intellectual property and intangibles in language a lender will understand.
 If awareness is lacking in either or both parties, this acts as a hurdle.

 - Better informed lending decisions: obtaining expert insights into IP assets, sometimes called off-balance sheet assets, provides lenders with a more representative picture of a company’s resources and value.

 - Value attribution: unquoted companies do not have access to a market mechanism to measure and demonstrate the intangible (off-balance sheet) value attributable to their businesses.

 - Value realization: many tangible assets have a realizable disposal value, even if it is a fraction of the new (originally funded) cost.
 Markets for resale of intellectual property and intangible assets exist, but are presently less formalized and offer less certainty on realizable values.

 - Value risk: some intangible assets, such as brands, can be subject to rapid value changes depending on the fortunes and reputation of the companies that own them.